bayatam/SoDot/README.md

 ## Design Choices
 I split the architecture into:
-- API Endpoints under routers/
+- API Endpoints under routers/, this handles http concerns, like input validation and status codes.
-- Business Logic under services/
-- Data Access under storage/
+- Business Logic under services/, this is somewhat empty now, doing only id generation and timestamping, but if we were to expand to add the optional functionality (such as filtering), they would all fall here.
+- Data Access under storage/, this is split between the engine, which interacts with the database.json file, and is intended to let me abstract away its fake nature, and the repository, which manages reading/writing, and connecting to the database.

 Of note about the Update in CRUD:

 - Contrary to the example given, I used PATCH instead of PUT.
 PATCH felt like it fit better for record updates, while PUT feels like it is more about replacing a record.
 - `PATCH /todos/{task_id}` technically allows for modifying the task completion.
 This was not in the specification, but a byproduct of my TaskUpdate pydantic model.
 I could have blocked using PATCH to modify the completion state, but I thought allowing the isCompleted field, but ignoring its value made for poor API design, so I left that loophole in.
 Given more time I would split TaskUpdate to separate this.

+#### Testing
+Each class has its unit tests, I added integration tests somewhat early, when I had all the functionality.
+This let me be confident when separating the Business Logic layer from the API Endpoints, as I could check whether the end-to-end functionality was unaltered.

 #### Structure